ParalESN: Enabling parallel information processing in Reservoir Computing: Theoretical Analysis

 where $f_{\text{out}}$ is the readout function.
 Because the recurrence is linear, the readout function must be non-linear to preserve expressivity.
-This definition apparently differs slightly from equations \eqref{eq:ParalESN_reservoir}, \eqref{eq:ParalESN_mixing}, and \eqref{eq:ParalESN_readout}, but since training does not come into play in this section, we can incorporate \(f_{\text{mix}}\) and \(f_{\text{readout}}\) in a single function \(f_{\text{out}}\).
+This definition differs slightly from equations \eqref{eq:ParalESN_reservoir}, \eqref{eq:ParalESN_mixing}, and \eqref{eq:ParalESN_readout}, but since training does not come into play in this section, we can incorporate \(f_{\text{mix}}\) and \(f_{\text{readout}}\) into a single function \(f_{\text{out}}\).